liampshaw/mobile-gene-regions/README.md

 __Liam P. Shaw__

+> [!WARNING]
+> 21 July 2025: since this repository was written in late 2023, pangraph has undergone a major migration between v0 and v1.
+This repository was written to    work with pangraph v0.7.0 and has not been updated for the newer versions of pangraph.
+A test version for pangraph v1.2.0 is available on the `pangraph_1.2.
+0` branch.
+This has not been validated, but seems to work on the GES-1 test dataset with all aspects apart from plotting positional entropies, which have     been removed temporarily from the Snakefile.

 This repository contains a pipeline to analyse the flanking regions of genes using [pangraph](https://github.com/neherlab/pangraph).

 It was developed for the analysis of mobile AMR genes, but in principle can be used for any input gene.